 DowntownSeattleParking.com features garages downtown that are as low as $3-$4/hour (up to four hours; that's the same price or less than street parking!), or a $7 flat rate for an evening or weekend day rate.
 Check the website for details.

 Sound Transit Express Bus

-Sound Transit Express busses connect downtown Seattle to other King County locations, including Bellevue and Kent.
+Sound Transit Express busses connect downtown Seattle to other King County locations, including Bellevue.
 Select your destination and view available routes.

 "Sounder" Commuter Train